stsiarzhanau/next-app-starter/README.md

 `cd` to the project directory and initialize new Git repository by running `rm -rf .git && git init`.

+Hint: You can also use [degit](https://github.com/Rich-Harris/degit) to make a copy of this repository.
+(This is much quicker than using `git clone`, because you're not downloading the entire git history).
+Just install degit globally with `npm install -g degit` and run `degit stsiarzhanau/next-app-starter#main <name-of-folder-for-your repo>` from the directory where you keep your projects.
+Then `cd` to the project directory and initialize new Git repository by running `git init`.

 Run `npm install` to install dependencies.

 Run the development server: